MF9010E – Introductory course to the medical PhD programme, INTRO I

 Schedule, syllabus and examination date

-Medical research has become interdisciplinary.
-Cross-disciplinary cooperation and integration of multiple research fields has allowed the development of new knowledge and enabled new applications.
+The course’s starting point is that medical research has become decidedly interdisciplinary.
+Cross-disciplinary cooperation and integration of multiple research fields have allowed the development of new knowledge and enabled new applications.
 This development is often called convergence.
 In this course, we will exemplify convergence by showing how a multifaceted problem can be addressed from different angles.
 We have chosen morbid obesity as our case; this thematic area will be employed in order to give participants concrete examples of general principals and approaches.
 It should, however be noted that the course is not a formalized introduction to obesity research – the case merely exemplifies modern research trends.

-Multiple, integrated methods and tools can be applied to elucidate this thematic area including randomized controlled trials , R&D initiatives in primary health care, municipal initiatives , programs for increased physical activity and cooperation with NGOs are examples.
+Multiple, integrated methods and tools can be applied to elucidate this thematic area including randomized controlled trials, R&D initiatives in primary health care, municipal initiatives, programs for increased physical activity and cooperation with NGOs.
 In the social context, prevention requires increased awareness in schools and in the public, as well as enhanced knowledge of nutrition, public health initiatives, product innovation, dissemination of healthcare products and political decision making.

 This course provides an introduction to a variety of scientific perspectives and skills that are required to address such a complex issue.
 The course includes research within ethics and philosophy of science, epidemiology and statistics.
 In addition, genetic studies, basic research studies, cell physiology and pathophysiology, and studies of laboratory animals are introduced.
 The students will work in groups to elucidate the issue from their own point of view.

 The first course day includes the startup seminar where candidate and supervisors meet.
 Participation the first day is mandatory

 This course will give you knowledge about:

 • science and knowledge acquisition , including sources of scientific knowledge, various forms of scientific arguments, and science as a social phenomenon